Reselling on Amazon: How to Make Money Reselling Products

 If you’re planning on doing retail arbitrage then you’ll need to start visiting as many stores as you can in order to find the best deals.
 You’ll want to download the Amazon Seller App, as this will allow you to scan products with your phone and instantly see what they’re selling for on Amazon.

 Check your local flyers to see if there are any big sales, and always look for clearance sections when you’re shopping.

 For those doing online arbitrage, take the list of products you found in the last section and see if you can find a marketplace where they’re selling for cheap.
 Some great places to look are:

-Finally, if you want to buy from wholesalers and manufacturers, your best bet is to go to Alibaba.
-There you’ll find thousands of suppliers that carry a wide range of products.
+Finally, if you want to buy from wholesalers and manufacturers, your best bet is to search for wholesale directories.
 Wholesale prices are negotiable, so speak to a few different companies and see who’s willing to offer the best deal.